 To celebrate Craft Year 2020, CCBC invites all regional & community arts councils, craft organizations and artists to nominate an individual that has made a significant impact in their community for craft and the artists who create it.

-The award winner will receive a one of a kind work of craft which will be presented at the CCBC AGM April 20th in Vancouver.
-CCBC will provide transportation and accommodation as needed.
+The award winner will receive a one of a kind work of craft which will be presented at the 2020 CCBC AGM in Vancouver.

 - Nomination Statement:

 Describe in 1000 words or less why you nominating this person for the CCBC Citizen of Craft Award.
 Please include a description of how this person has made a substantial contribution to the development of craft in your community/region.